aurvadahana/aurvadahana.github.io/_posts/2024-08-19-coastlines-of-india.md

 ![Desktop View](/assets/img/posts/2024-08-19-coastlines-of-india/coastline_of_india.webp){: width="500" }
 _Wider Eastern coastline of India_

-Also, larger river deltas mean a larger flow rate of water through the rivers, which is prone to creating more unsteady disturbances along the river mouth, which is not suitable for a port.
+Also, larger river deltas mean a larger flow rate of water through the rivers, which is prone to creating more unsteady disturbances along the river mouth, which is unsuitable for a port.
 The western coast with its estuaries is more naturally suitable for ports.

-## The character of Bay of Bengal
+## The character of the Bay of Bengal

 The Bay of Bengal in general is more "wavy" than the Arabian Sea and also experiences a higher number of storms.
 One of the reasons is that the Bay of Bengal is a more relatively "locked" sea, enclosed by landmass on multiple sides, unlike the Arabian Sea.
 This aids in wave reflection and wave enhancement.